MrGeorgeK55/Macropad-8-keys/README.md

 > [!NOTE]
 > This is a **Work in Progress**.
-> Not working right now
+> For now it compiles without errors but it needs testing

 Custom firmware for 8 key macropad (Based on IC CH552g)